 Contact Information

-Name of Principal/Designee or District/LEA Date:
+Name of Principal/Designee or District/LEA District Assessment Coordinator: Date:

-District Assessment Coordinator:

 School Name: Telephone Number:

 District/LEA Name: Fax Number:

 Signature: Email:

 Student Information

 Name: Student ID #:

 Grade: DOB:

-Indicate type of plan: ☐ IEP ☐ 504 Plan ☐ EL Plan ☐ EL, without an EL Plan
+Indicate type of plan:  IEP 🗌 504 Plan □ EL Plan □ EL, without an EL Plan

 BIE Test Administration

-For which CCRS summative assessment are you seeking approval to use the unique accommodation:
+For which CCRS summative assessment are you s seeking approval to use the unique accommodation:

-Provide a brief description of the accommodation n for which you are requesting approval:
+Provide a brief description of the accommodatio n for which you are requesting approval:

-Describe the evidence that supports the need for this accommodation, including how it is used by the student in the classroom or on other assessments:
+Describe the evidence that supports the need fo student in the classroom or on other assessment r this accommodation, including how it is used by the ts:

 Describe the planning needed for this accommod tools or equipment needed): dation on CCRS tests (e.g., school staff, space, specialized

-• This accommodation will be documented in al/designee or assessment coordinator assures that: the student's IEP, 504 plan, and if required by BIE, an EL plan. the student must sign the amended IEP prior to testing.
+This accommodation will be documented in In the case of an IEP, the parent/guardian of The school team has met and considered all accommodation.
+I/designee or assessment coordinator assures that: the student's IEP, 504 plan, and if required by BIE, an EL plan. the student must sign the amended IEP prior to testing. listed accommodations before proposing this unique opropriate, for routine class instruction and assessment.